-In grabbing hold of Gross's "clearly outside" language, Defendants argue, in effect, that courts are powerless to prevent FHFA from engaging in unlawful conduct, so long as FHFA's conduct is not too obviously unlawful.
-See FHFA Br.
-17; Treas.
-Br.
-13. That is not the law.
-Indeed, the Supreme Court has squarely rejected the notion that a meaningful distinction can be drawn between an agency acting unlawfully and an agency acting beyond the scope of its powers, explaining that agencies' "power to act and how they are to act is authoritatively prescribed by Congress, so that when they act improperly, no less than when they act beyond their jurisdiction, what they do is ultra vires."
+that any meaningful distinction can be drawn between an agency acting unlawfully and an agency acting beyond the scope of its powers, explaining that agencies' "power to act and how they are to act is authoritatively prescribed by Congress, so that when they act improperly, no less than when they act beyond their jurisdiction, what they do is ultra vires."
 City of Arlington v.
 FCC, 133 S. Ct.
 1863, 1869 (2013).
-FHFA either violated HERA and therefore exceeded its powers when it executed the Net Worth Sweep, or it did not.
+Any suggestion that a federal court may not enjoin FHFA from violating the very statute from which it derives its authority cannot be reconciled with City of Arlington.
 Thus, before the Court can determine whether Section 4617(f) has any applicability to the claims in this lawsuit, it must first determine whether the Net Worth Sweep was within FHFA's authority as conservator.
-See, e.g., County of Sonoma, 710 F.3d at 994 ("Analysis of any challenged action is necessary to determine whether the action falls within . . . conservator authority.").
+See, e.g., County of Sonoma, 710 F.3d at 994 ("Analysis of any challenged action is necessary to determine whether the action falls within the broad, but not infinite, conservator authority.").
+Any other reading of Section 4617(f) would render meaningless the enumerated and carefully circumscribed list of conservatorship powers that appears in 12 U.S.C. § 4617(b).5